fidian/bonkers/README.md

 ### Prerequisites

-You need to have `libusb-1.0` installed.
+Once compiled, requires `libusb-1.0` installed, which is often installed by default.

+The development package is necessary for compilation.
 On Debian/Ubuntu systems you use `sudo apt-get install libusb-1.0-0-dev`.
-Similar packages exist for other systems.
+Similar packages exist for other flavors of Linux/Unix.

 To make sure this worked, the file `/usr/include/libusb-1.0/libusb.h` should exist on your system.